joyrexus/regula/README.md

 - `evaluation.activateRule("Check Age")`: activate a specific rule
 - `evaluation.activate()`: activate the ruleset (if deactivated)
 - `evaluation.toString()`: convert the ruleset to a JSON string

----

-Regula goes beyond simply defining the conditions and constraints of a ruleset—it provides a dynamic representation of the **current state** of those rules.